 The Asphalt’s Age

+The age of your asphalt plays a large role in its overall susceptibility to damage.
 The older your asphalt is, the more likely it is to develop cracks.
 As it gets further along, the material begins to degrade and loses its natural ability to withstand your surface’s daily pressures.
+So when that significant rainfall or that freeze and thaw cycle comes, older driveways are more likely to suffer damage.

 What You Can Do